Couchers-org/couchers/app/web/readme.md

 # Couchers web frontend

 This is the react/nextjs web frontend for Couchers.org.
-We are using Typescript with [React Query](https://react-query.tanstack.com/) for data fetching and [Material UI](https://material-ui.com/) for components.
+We are using Typescript with [React Query](https://tanstack.com/query/v3) for data fetching and [Material UI](https://mui.com/material-ui/) for components.

 Communication with the backend is via [protobuf messages](https://github.com/protocolbuffers/protobuf-javascript) over [grpc-web](https://github.com/grpc/grpc-web).
 You can find some helpful documentation on [protobuf messages in javascript here](https://protobuf.dev/protobuf-javascript/).

+*Readme last updated: 2024/09/11.*

 ## Quick Start

+*These instructions should work directly on Linux and macOS.
+If you are using Windows, please [install Ubuntu via WSL2](https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/), then follow these instructions inside Ubuntu.*

-We recommend `nvm` (the [node version manager](https://github.com/nvm-sh/nvm)).
+You need `nodejs` v20.
+We recommend using `nvm` (the [node version manager](https://github.com/nvm-sh/nvm)) to do this.
 You can install it with:

 ```sh
 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash